Why Handpick wine grapes? The benefits of Hand Harvest

 8 Reasons to Hand Harvest/ Handpick quality wine grapes

-When we hand pick the fruit is whole so not oxidising so we can use lower sulphites (the preservative used in wine).
+When we hand pick the fruit the grapes remain whole so the juice/fruit does not oxidise as it is protected by the unbroken grapeskin.
+This means we can use no sulfites or much lower sulphites (the preservative used in wine).
 Imagine two bunches of grapes on your kitchen table, smash one with your fist and leave the other whole and return a couple of hours later.
 The smashed one (like a machine harvested grape) will already be oxidised, its quality compromised, while the other will be perfect.
 Sulphites are then required to stop the oxidation.

-For the positive energy, community and care in the process of hand-picking.
+Hand harvesting brings positive energy, community and care to the harvest process.
 We feel a totally different ambience even on long days of hard work.
+See my stories above and read about Harvest 2025Harvest 2023, Harvest 2022Harvest 2021, Harvest 2019 and Harvest 2018.

 One more reason to for hand picking is to keep winemaker Sean’s fingers intact – Our first harvest in 2006 was a baptism of fire.
 It was a race against the clock with a heat wave followed by significant rain.
 We got through 90% of it without major mishap but on the last small section of Cabernet sauvignon we were all exhausted.
 We started the Cabernet harvest at 4.00 am.
 At 7.00 am after checking on our daughters I found Sean standing over the sink holding a bloody tea towel over his hand.
 “I’ve chopped my finger off,” he said.